Skip to content

 France: The APS gives master’s graduates 1 year (renewable) to find a job related to their studies.
 The Talent Passport for tech workers offers a fast-track to long-term residency.

 Japan: Up to 1 year for job search.
-Japan’s Highly Skilled Foreign Professional (HSFP) points system can fast-track PR to just 1–3 years instead of the standard 10.
+Japan’s Highly Skilled Foreign Professional (HSFP) Points system can fast-track PR to just 1–3 years instead of the standard 10.

 South Korea: The D-10 gives 6 months (extendable).
 Korea’s tech giants (Samsung, LG, SK, Hyundai) actively recruit international graduates, especially in engineering and IT.